caizoryan/notes/color-report.md

 pdf view ->
 https://sp.ftn.uns.ac.rs/index.php/jged/article/view/451/1282
+*"The laser printer uses a large memory to print the whole page at once.
+The digital page view creat-ed in the memory of the printer is transferred to the drum with the help of a laser gun.
+Toner sticks to the parts of the drum magnetized by the laser beam.
+In this way, the desired characters and graph-ics are formed on the paper touching the drum."*

-2. Relationship between Paper Whiteness and Color, Reproduction in Inkjet Printing, Guichun Hu,a,b,c,* Shiyu Fu,c Fuqing Chu,a and Maohai Lin a https://sci-hub.ru/10.15376/biores.12.3.4854-4866
+2. Relationship between Paper Whiteness and Color, Reproduction in Inkjet Printing, Guichun Hu,a,b,c,* Shiyu Fu,c Fuqing Chu,a and Maohai Lin a https://sci-hub.ru/10.15376/biores.12.3.4854-4866 *"The paper gloss mainly affects the print color intensity because it influences the degree to which light is reflected"*

-3. Optical paper properties and their influence on colour reproduction and perceived print quality
+3. Optical paper properties and their influence on colour reproduction and perceived print quality *"Literature review showed that physical and mechanical properties of paper play an important role in its runnability and printability, while optical properties play a factor in determining the quality of a print."*

-4. A Model of How Interreflections Can Affect Color Appearance
+4. A Model of How Interreflections Can Affect Color Appearance *"The color appearance of a surface depends on both the spectrum of the illuminant and the spectral reflectance of the surface."*